We may receive compensation when you click on links to products from our partners.

 2. Do Your Homework:

 Once you know the details of your telephone interview (company, hiring manager, etc.) it’s time to do your homework.
-Now is the time to find out every detail possible, from what the company does, how they do it and why, right down to dress code if you can.
+Now is the time to find out every detail possible, from what the company does, how they do it, and why, right down to the dress code if you can.
 Leverage sites such as LinkedIn (both for the company info and hiring manager) as well as sites like Glassdoor.com.

 3. Review Your Documents:

 You have a huge advantage with a telephone interview.
 You can have whatever documents you want/need right in front of you.
 Take the time to refresh your memory with the details of